-Our advertisers benefit from both high scale and reach, as well as better matching on a segment basis.
-This is made possible by our cross-company data layer.
-This same technology offers customer value to our publishers, delivering more opportunities to monetize their inventory and generate incremental revenue - as we make multiple ad products from different business units available through our unified platform.
+Our advertisers benefit from both the large scale and broad reach Perion offers, with enhanced matching based on a segment-by-segment method.
+This is made possible by our cross-company data layer, which provides significant value to our publishers, delivering more opportunities to monetize their inventory and generate incremental revenue.
+Our unified platform multiple ad products, from different business units, for ongoing, real-time dynamic creative optimization.